Sequential Monte Carlo Methods in the nimble R Package: Introduction

+In Section~\ref{sec:nimcompare}, we provide a more detailed comparison between \pkg{nimble} and other packages that can be used for state-space and more general hierarchical modeling.
 In Section~\ref{sec:ssms}, we introduce state-space models and the idea of filtering distributions.
 We then describe a variety of algorithms that can be used for inference on filtering distributions.
-In Section~\ref{sec:smcNimble}, we provide examples of specifying state-space models within \pkg{nimble}.
-Inference is conducted using \pkg{nimble}'s SMC algorithms and the results are analyzed.
-In Section~\ref{sec:nimbleFuncs}, we demonstrate \pkg{nimble}'s programmability by coding an SMC algorithm within \proglang{nimble}'s DSL.
+In Section~\ref{subsec:nimbleModels}, we provide examples of writing state-space models within \pkg{nimble}.
+Section~\ref{subsec:fixedParam} demonstrates inference for a linear autoregressive state-space model with fixed parameters.
+Section~\ref{subsec:unknownParam} gives examples of inference on top-level parameters using PMCMC for a stochastic volatility model and using IF2 for a linear random-walk state-space model.
+In both cases, the examples enable verification of correct behavior as well as exploration of sensitivity to key tuning parameters of each method.
+In Section~\ref{sec:nimbleFuncs}, we demonstrate \pkg{nimble}'s programmability by coding an SMC algorithm within \pkg{nimble}'s algorithm programming system.